Farewell of Slavianka: 1967 version

-The Farewell of Slavianka first received official lyrics under the Soviet leadership that were appropriate for the time's political climate, but references to Russian culture, religion and patriotism were changed.
+"Farewell of Slavianka" first received official lyrics under the Soviet leadership that were appropriate for the time's political climate, but references to Russian culture, religion and patriotism were changed.
 The new version by A. Fedotov.

 The first version under the Soviet Union (1941) did not mention the Battle of Berlin, unlike the later version (1967).

 1984 version

-Another version of the lyrics was written by Vladimir Lazarev in 1984 and has gained the popularity since the dissolution of the Soviet Union in 1991 because of the slower tempo and the added human fragility factor ("Farewell, fatherland, remember us, … … not all of us will come back. ...").
+Another version of the lyrics was written by Vladimir Lazarev in 1984 and has gained the popularity since the dissolution of the Soviet Union in 1991 because of the slower tempo and the added human fragility factor.

+1993 version

+This version of the lyrics was performed in 1993, around the time of the constitutional crisis in Russia.

 1997 version

 A White Army version of the march, written by Andrei Mingalyov, was created after the dissolution of the Soviet Union.

 Tambov Oblast anthem

-The Farewell of Slavianka melody was used for the Tambov Oblast anthem, whose lyrics were written on 22 May 2002 by A. Mitrofanov.
+The melody of "Farewell of Slavianka" was used for the regional anthem of Tambov Oblast, whose lyrics were written on 22 May 2002 by A. Mitrofanov.